sim642/oop-lambda-template/README.md

 * `limit(…)` keeps at most the number of elements, e.g. `Stream.of(1, 2, 3, 4, 5).limit(3)` returns a stream of 1, 2 and 3.
 * `distinct()` removes duplicates, e.g. `Stream.of(1, 2, 3, 1, 2).distinct()` returns a stream of 1, 2 and 3 (the second 1 and 2 are discarded).

-### Chanining
+### Chaining operations
-Intermediate operations can create chains of computational steps, for example
+Intermediate operations can create (long) chains of computational steps, for example
 ```java
 IntStream.rangeClosed(1, 10)
         .filter(i -> i % 2 == 0)